dialpad/dialtone/apps/dialtone-documentation/docs/components/rich-text-editor.md

 ### [CodeBlocks](https://tiptap.dev/api/nodes/code-block)

-Codeblock plugin is used to enaable the support for code and also specify the language.
+Codeblock plugin is used to enable the support for code and also specify the language.
 Type ``` followed by space or ~~~ with space to enable a codeblock in the rich text editor.

 ### [Placeholder](https://tiptap.dev/api/extensions/placeholder)